 Most everyone wants to come home on a Sunday — in this way they maximize their travel time and don’t have to miss additional time from work and school (kids).
 And in the same vein, travelers want to maximize their days off, so get anything out of their trip at all they fly on a Friday.

 Most people going away for weekend trips go from Thursday or Friday to Sunday.
 Both those days are also not the cheapest days to fly.

 If you want a weekend trip somewhere, try to travel Saturday to Monday or Tuesday.
 This can save you a considerable amount of money.

+For domestic travels, Wednesday is especially the cheapest day to fly.
 The cheapest time to travel is usually the first flight in the morning, around 6 am, and also in the evening (except for on weekends).

 Not only traveling on certain days of the week control the prices, but also which days you book your trip.